wdi-atx-10/class/w04/d03/afternoon/instructor/README.md

 3. Ran `express -e` on the command line
 4. Ran `npm install` on the command line
 5. Ran `nodemon` to start the server
-6. Went to http://localhost:3000 to view the webpage
+6. Went to http://localhost:3000 to view our website

 ## Set up Environment Variables